• Messages

 DomainCopy the assigned abcd1234.tunnel.anthropic.com value.
 Your proxy's routes are subdomains of this domain.

-TokenClick the eye icon (Show token) to fetch the tunnel token, then use the copy icon to copy it into your deployment's secret store.
+TokenClick the eye icon (Show token) to fetch the tunnel token, then use the copy icon to copy it into your tunnel stack's secret store.
 Click Rotate token to invalidate the current token and issue a new one.

-Every reveal and rotation is recorded.
+Every reveal and rotation is recorded in your organization's Compliance API activity log.
 Rotation does not sever cloudflared connections that are already established, so you can rotate, redeploy with the new value, and let the old connections drain.

 Add a CA certificate